 Alexis E. Wood

-Alexis Wood is a graduate student at Berkeley Geography who researches the intersections of right-wing social movements, climate change, and social media through an affective lense.
+Alexis Wood is a PhD student at Berkeley Geography with a designated emphasis in New Media who researches the intersections of right-wing social movements, climate change, and social media through an affective lense.
 She enjoys maps and mapping of the felt, imaginary, and situated.
 Outside of McCone, Alexis enjoys testing questionable food recipes on friends, reading surrealist literature and playing video games for an unhealthy amount of time.

 Emma Wolfgram (any pronouns) is a nontraditional, sixth-year, transfer student.
 Specializing in cultural geography, some of their interests include Black feminist geographic theory, LGBTQ+ & Queer political economies, Cultural reproduction of sex and power, Geographies of sexuality, Spatial relationships of African Diasporic Dance, Neurodivergent and disability studies, Indigenous and decolonial feminist ways of knowing, Land Stewardship, Library Information Science, and Archive Activism.
 Outside of academia, they enjoy biking, dancing, and exploring various genres of music.

-My name is Annabelle Law (she/her).
-I’m a transfer undergrad majoring in Conservation & Resource Studies, but really hoping to learn more about Indigenous stewardship (especially in California and Malaysia) in these next 2 years.
-Besides school, I like playing badminton, going to concerts, grocery shopping, and cooking.
+Annabelle Law (she/her) is a transfer undergrad majoring in Conservation & Resource Studies, but really hoping to learn more about Indigenous stewardship (especially in California and Malaysia) in these next two years.
+Besides school, Annabelle likes playing badminton, going to concerts, grocery shopping, and cooking.

-Yuqi, (pronounced Yuchi) (she/her) is a sophomore majoring in both Geography with an emphasis in Critical Environments and Comparative Literature with a focus on English & Italian.
-Yuqi is also minoring in Gender & Women’s Studies & Italian Studies.
-She is a native speaker of Mandarin Chinese and is interested in filler words (e.g., “like” in English) in different languages.
-Yuqi has kept an orchid for over a year and it is “orchiding” for the second time!
+Yuqi, (pronounced Yuchi) (she/her) is an undergraduate student majoring in Geography with emphases in Critical Environments and Geospatial Representation.
+Yuqi is also pursuing majors in Comparative Literature & Italian Studies and a minor in Gender & Women’s Studies.
+She is interested in Coraline, disability geography and the everyday space.
+Yuqi has kept an orchid for over a year and it is “orchiding” for the fourth time!

 “I don’t call myself a ‘Cartographer’ but rather a (Geo)grapher that uses the political act of mapping to communicate my ideas… maps are a political art that invocate the invisible relationships as visible…I still draw my maps by hand as humans have done for centuries” – Philippe Rekacewicz